 However, one constant and important thing to remember about streaming on Twitch is that you will not make money quickly.
 It is not a get-rich-quick scheme.
 Many gamers decide that they want to turn their hobbies into a side business and think they will earn a lot of money immediately if they plug and play.
 That’s not the case.
 If your primary goal is to earn extra cash in your spare time, streaming probably isn’t the best option.

 Instead, it would help if you looked into side gigs like pet-sitting, driving for Lyft, completing chores with TaskRabbit, or freelancing with Upwork.
 These side hustles are great ways to make extra money quickly.

 Streaming is not an easy way to make money.
 It can be extremely profitable, but you need to put in a lot of upfront work to start earning any money.
 However, if you are a passionate gamer and serious about building a community, it’s a gratifying undertaking.

-This article originally appeared on Your Money Geek and has been published with permission!
+This article originally appeared on Wealth of Geeks and has been published with permission!

 Josh writes about ways to make money, pay off debt, and improve yourself.
 After paying off $300,000 in student loans with his wife in less than five years, Josh started Money Life Wax and has been featured on Forbes, Business Insider, Huffington Post, and many more!
 In addition to being a life-long entrepreneur, Josh and his wife enjoy spending time with their newborn son, their chocolate lab named Morgan, working out, being outside, traveling, and helping others with their finances!
 In case you were wondering, Josh uses Personal Capital to track his net worth and his first investment account ever was an Acorns account 😎